RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 As we discussed before, we want to have a feedback loop that is as tight as possible so that we can experiment with and learn as quickly as possible.

 There are a few different ways we can go about in creating a container image for the application.
-One way would be to build our own from scatch using a Dockerfile, e.g.
+One way would be to build our own from scratch using a Dockerfile, e.g.
 * Start from a secure base image
 * Add the JVM and JBoss EAP runtime binaries
 * Add the Tasks apps binaries where the EAP runtime expects them to be